+Stage Three

+Meaningful Use

+Stage 3 Meaningful Use Measures for EPs

+Objectives(beginning

+January 1 , 2019)

+Protect electronic Protect electronic protected health information (ePHI) created or

+protected health maintained by the CEHRT through the implementation of appropriate

+information (ePHI) technical, administrative, and physical safeguards.

+Generate and Measure:

+transmit More than 60 percent of all permissible prescriptions written by the EP are

+permissible queried for a drug formulary and transmitted electronically using CEHRT.

+prescriptions

+electronically (eRx)

+Exclusions:

-C. =1 Stage Three Meaningful Use Stage 3 Meaningful Use Measures for EPs Objectives(beginning Stage 3 Meaningful Ose Measures for EPS January 1, 2018) Protect electronic Protect electronic protected health information (ePHI) created or protected health maintained by the CEHRT through the implementation of appropriate information (ePHI) technical, administrative, and physical safeguards.
-Generate and Measure: transmit More than 60 percent of all permissible prescriptions written by the EP are permissible queried for a drug formulary and transmitted electronically using CEHRT. prescriptions electronically (eRx) Exclusions: Any EP who: , Writes fewer than 100 permissible prescriptions during the EHR reporting period; or Does not have a pharmacy within their organization and there are no pharmacies that accept electronic prescriptions within 10 miles of the EP's practice location at the start of his or her EHR reporting period.
-Clinical Decision Measure 1: Support Implement five clinical decision support interventions related to four or more CQMs at a relevant point in patient care for the entire EHR reporting period.
+Any EP who:

+Writes fewer than 100 permissible prescriptions during the EHR reporting period; or

+Does not have a pharmacy within their organization and there are no pharmacies that accept electronic prescriptions within 10 miles of the EP's practice location at the start of his or her EHR reporting period.

+Clinical Decision Measure 1:

+Support Implement five clinical decision support interventions related to four or more CQMs at a relevant point in patient care for the entire EHR reporting period.
 Absent four CQMs related to an EP's scope of practice or patient population, the clinical decision support interventions must be related to high-priority health conditions.

 Measure 2: The EP has enabled and implemented the functionality for drug-drug and drug-allergy interaction checks for the entire EHR reporting period.
-Exclusion: Any EP who writes fewer than 100 medication orders during the EHR reporting period.

-Computerized Provider Order Entry (CPOE)

-An EP, through a combination of meeting the thresholds and exclusions (or both), must satisfy all three measures for this objective:

-More than 60 percent of medication orders created by the EP during the HR reporting period are recorded using computerized provider order entry.

-More than 60 percent of laboratory orders created by the EP during the EHR reporting period are recorded using computerized provider order entry.

-More than 60 percent of diagnostic imaging orders created by the EP during the EHR reporting period are recorded using computerized provider order entry.

-Any EP who writes fewer than 100 medication orders during the EHR reporting period.

-Any EP who writes fewer than 100 laboratory orders during the EHR reporting period.

-Any EP who writes fewer than 100 diagnostic imaging orders during the EHR reporting period.

-Patient Electronic Access

-EPs must satisfy both measures in order to meet this objective:

-For more than 80 percent of all unique patients seen by the EP:

-- The patient (or the patient-authorized representative) is provided timely access to view online, download, and transmit his or her health information; and - 2) The provider ensures the patient's health information is available for the patient (or patient-authorized representative) to access using any application of their choice that is configured to meet the technical specifications of the Application Programming Interface (API) in the provider's CEHRT.
+Exclusion: Any EP who writes fewer than 100 medication orders during the Computaried EHR reporting period.
+Computerized Provider Order Entry (CPOE) An EP, through a combination of meeting the thresholds and exclusions (or both), must satisfy all three measures for this objective: ' , Measure 1: More than 60 percent of medication orders created by the EP during the HR reporting period are recorded using computerized provider order entry.
+Measure 2: More than 60 percent of laboratory orders created by the EP during the EHR reporting period are recorded using computerized provider order entry.
+Measure 3: More than 60 percent of diagnostic imaging orders created by the EP during the EHR reporting period are recorded using computerized provider order entry.
+Exclusions: Measure 1: Any EP who writes fewer than 100 medication orders during the EHR reporting period.
+Measure 2: Any EP who writes fewer than 100 laboratory orders during the EHR reporting period.
+Measure 3: Any EP who writes fewer than 100 diagnostic imaging orders during the EHR reporting period.
+Patient Electronic Access EPs must satisfy both measures to meet this objective: Measure 1: For more than 80 percent of all unique patients seen by the EP: The patient (or the patient-authorized representative) is provided timely access to view online, download, and transmit his or her health information; and The provider ensures the patient's health information is available for the patient (or patient-authorized representative) to access using any application of their choice that is configured to meet the technical specifications of the Application Programming Interface (API) in the provider's CEHRT.